Speira/base-react-sample/README.md

 ```

-Your src/setupTests.js should include the enzyme adapter:
+Your src/setupTests.js must include the enzyme adapter:
 ```js
 ...
 import Adapter from 'enzyme-adapter-react-16'